 Only if most of your party (and especially the groom) live nowhere near New York and rarely visit.
 For locals, a bachelor party in New York is eye-rollingly ho-hum.
 For a group of guys who live in North Dakota and have never been to Manhattan, it’s perfect.

 Perfect for the older group of guys.
 The late-thirty-year-olds who already have wives and kids and mortgages.
-For this group, there's no rule that says you must pretend that you're 21 and still enjoy keg-stands.
-It's okay to act your age.
+For this group, there’s no rule that says you must pretend that you’re 21 and still enjoy keg-stands.
+It’s okay to act your age.
 A long weekend under the stars, backpacking Yosemite, or riding horses into the Grand Canyon is the perfect adult bachelor party.
-(And don't worry, you can still get shit-faced, if that’s your thing.)
+(And don’t worry, you can still get shit-faced, if that’s your thing.)

-The other 9 options assume you (and your friends) happen to have $1,000 bucks just lying around.
-In this economy, especially, that might not be the case.
-If money's tight but you still want to do something memorable, consider staying at a hotel in your city--something within driving distance--where you would never, ever stay.
+If money’s tight but you still want to do something memorable, consider staying at a hotel in your city—something within driving distance—where you would never, ever stay.
 A posh local hotel will feel like a getaway.
-And if you split each room 4 ways there shouldn't be too much carnage.
-Play poker, grill, hit the bars, and you'll get what amounts to a destination-weekend for a fraction of the cost.
+And if you split each room four ways, there shouldn’t be too much carnage.
+Play poker, grill, hit the bars, and you’ll get what amounts to a destination-weekend for a fraction of the cost.